NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 I Have Just Been Charged With A Drug Charge In Federal Court.
 How Serious Is This?

-There are mandatory minimum sentences for federal drug charges, such as drug manufacturing, drug conspiracy, that range from five to 20 years in prison, so to receive a federal drug charge is a very serious matter.
-Anyone who has been charged with a federal drug crime should immediately obtain a federal criminal defense attorney and speak to them about the amount of drugs that were seized, whether or not a weapon was seized, and how many people are involved in the case.
+There are mandatory minimum sentences for federal drug charges, such as drug manufacturing and drug conspiracy, that range from five to 20 years in prison, so to receive a federal drug charge is a very serious matter.
+Anyone who has been charged with a federal drug crime should immediately obtain a federal criminal defense attorney and speak to them about the number of drugs that were seized, whether or not a weapon was seized, and how many people are involved in the case.
 In some cases, several people will be indicted and prosecuted for a single drug crime.

 What Happens After I Am Arrested By The Federal Government And Indicted On A Drug Charge?